mgomez05/EngineeringChallenge/README.md

 # Factory Health Monitor - Authentication, State Management, and Persistence

-## Overview
+## Introduction

-You are provided with a starter project that includes a React Native mobile app and a backend API, each in their respective folders.
-Each folder contains a README with instructions on how to run the builds.
-The goal of this coding challenge is to add authentication and session management to the app, improve the state management of the data returned by the API, and implement a persistence layer on the backend.
-When a user logs in, their history of data points and scores should be retrieved and displayed.
+Welcome to my solution to the BellSant Coding challenge.
+Given a starter project that includes a React Native mobile app and a backend API, (each in their respective folders) candidates were tasked with updating the project to meet the following goal:

+_The goal of this coding challenge is to add authentication and session management to the app, improve the state management of the data returned by the API, and implement a persistence layer on the backend.
+When a user logs in, their history of data points and scores should be retrieved and displayed_

-### The Application
+### About The Application

-The application you'll be working on is a tool for evaluating the health of various machines in an automobile manufacturing plant.
-This plant features a range of machines, each with specific data points that you will use to assess the condition of the production process.
+The application itself is a tool for evaluating the health of various machines in an automobile manufacturing plant.
+This plant features a range of machines, each with specific data points needed to assess the condition of the production process.

 #### Machines and Their Variables